- Product Demo

 As the process instance progresses, it may move through various stages or tasks, and may involve different actors or participants.
 The process instance will continue to execute until it reaches its final end event.

+Click at the "play" button at your selected process model as shown in the following image.
 You can even create multiple (or all) tasks in advance to schedule them in your Jira board and make them available for the next team planning.
 Once a task is resolved (or its status has changed), it will be displayed in your BPMN graph.
 Click the small status indicator on an activity to open the associated Jira ticket.

 Mapping between BPMN activities and Jira issues